Azasakhe/Netflix/Share-STRM-library-with-multiple-devices.md

 In the _other devices_:
 * Install the add-on
 * In the Kodi Video browser and add the path of the shared network folder.
-* Remember not to modify the Kodi library of Netflix exported items from these devices
+* It is recommended but not mandatory disable `Export to Library` feature, _to prevent wrong behaviours of Up Next add-on and STRM resume workaround_ (if you do not use them and have disabled them, you can ignore this step).
+From add-on `Library` settings, set `Auto update mode` to `Disabled`.
-* If you prefer you can disable the functionality with the Kodi library completely.
-In Library page settings, set `Auto update mode` to `Disabled`.
+* Remember not to modify the Kodi library of Netflix exported items from these devices.

 Now you can play the Netflix exported items from all configured devices.